arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 Object declarations start with a left curly bracket `{` and end with a right curly bracket `}`.
 An object contains zero to many attribute declarations, separated from each other with the `,` symbol.
+Whitespace around elements is ignored in the declaration, thus line breaks, tab stops and blanks can be used for formatting.

 In the simplest case, an object is empty.
 Its declaration would then be:

 ```json
 { }